 Bloemendaal is an affluent suburb a few minutes journey from Haarlem, and is certainly worth paying a visit to if you are in the Netherlands.
-Bloemendaal has two main parts – the picturesque village itself, and also Bloemendaal-aan-zee which is directly on the coast and has lovely wide, clean beaches, chic beach restaurants and spectacular Dutch dunes.
+There are two main parts to the town – the picturesque village itself, and also Bloemendaal-aan-zee which is directly on the coast and has lovely wide, clean beaches, chic beach restaurants and the spectacular Dutch dunes.

-The village of Bloemendaal is very scenic, and the main street (Bloemendaalseweg) is surprisingly lively for such a small community.
+The village of Bloemendaal is very scenic, and the main street is surprisingly lively for such a small community.
 The streets of this gorgeous town are lined with villas from the 1920’s and 1930’s and it can actually be quite hilly in Dutch terms.
 The main shopping street has the air of a well-to-do ski village – with lovely little boutiques and plenty of pavement cafes, bars and restaurants to watch the passing parade of both people and luxury cars go by.
-There are also a few small boutique hotels in the area and it certainly is worth staying the night – especially if you intend to go to one of the Michelin-starred restaurants (Chapeau or De Bokkedoors) or to the Caprera Open-air theatre .
+There are also a few small boutique hotels in the area and it certainly is worth staying the night – especially if you intend to go to the Michelin-starred restaurant De Bokkedoors or to the Caprera Open-air theatre .

 With its lovely long clean beaches, upmarket beach clubs, spectacular dunes and relaxed vibe, Bloemendaal-aan-zee is one of the best beach experiences you’ll have in the Netherlands.
 Families will appreciate Parnassia aan Zee – in the Kennemer Zuid National Park, which has a clean and safe beach and great family restaurant with playground.
 There are also many beach clubs to choose from – some trendy, but all friendly and chilled.

 Travelling to this charming village is easy – whether you are arriving from Haarlem or Amsterdam .